 Meet Wayne Barton

 Wayne is the founder of The Alpine School of Woodcarving, Ltd., the oldest establishment in North America specializing in, and dedicated to the education, training, teaching, and encouragement of chip carving.
-In addition, he teaches at a variety of other venues including colleges, clubs, institutions, and organizations across the United States, Canada, and in Switzerland.
+In addition, he has taught at a variety of other venues including colleges, clubs, institutions, and organizations across the United States, Canada, and in Switzerland.
 He is also a visiting artist/lecturer at the esteemed Chicago Art institute in Chicago, Il.
 His carvings are sought after by collectors and can be found in private collections around the world.

 Wayne Barton’s work has been recognized and honored in special exhibition at the Swiss National Museum in Zurich, Switzerland.
 In 2005, he was named woodcarver of the year by Woodcarving Illustrated.
 Today, he continues carving, teaching and introducing others to this most enjoyable, decorative and easy-to-learn style of carving.